MahdiRazaqi/TwoDoBot/README.md

 # TwoDoBot
-A Telegram bot for task management
+A Telegram bot for To-do list.

 ## Dependencies
 Create a config.json file on the root folder.